 In the Edit Claim Rules dialog box, click OK to save the rule.

-Task 3 - Enable public attachment handling on an Outlook Web App mailbox policy
+Task 3 - Enable public attachment handling on an Outlook on the web mailbox policy

 Use EAC to enable public attachment handling settings

-In the EAC, click Permissions > Outlook Web App policies.
+In the EAC, click Permissions > Outlook on the web policies.